tkb-github/attested-conjectures/zetzel.md

-## II.
-I have found a reference to a manuscript and need to find out more about it.
+## II. *I have found a reference to a manuscript and need to find out more about it*.

 ### 1. Repertories of catalogues and groups of manuscripts